Numerical Quadrature for Singular Integrals on Fractals: Barycentre rule for regular integrals

 \end{proof}

-\begin{rem} Evaluation of the quadrature weights $w_{\bm}$ defined in \eqref{eq:weights_def} requires knowledge of the Hausdorff measure $\cH^d(\Gamma)$.
-As mentioned in \S\ref{sec:intro}, the exact value of $\cH^d(\Gamma)$ is known only in certain special cases, and, to our knowledge, only for examples where $d\leq 1$.
-If $\cH^d(\Gamma)$ is unknown then the quadrature rule \eqref{eq:BaryQuad} can only be evaluated up to the unknown factor $\cH^d(\Gamma)$.
-In the Hausdorff BEM application that motivates this paper, this is unproblematic as one can simply work with an appropriately normalised measure (see the discussion in \S\ref{sec:intro} and \cite{HausdorffBEM}).
+\begin{rem} Evaluation of the quadrature weights $w_{\bm}$ defined in \eqref{eq:weights_def} requires knowledge of $\mu(\Gamma)$.
+If $\mu(\Gamma)$ is unknown then the quadrature rule \eqref{eq:BaryQuad} can only be evaluated up to the unknown factor $\mu(\Gamma)$.
+As mentioned in Section \ref{sec:intro}, even in the special case $\mu=\cH^d|_\Gamma$ the exact value of $\cH^d(\Gamma)$ is known only in certain special cases, and, to our knowledge, only for examples where $d\leq 1$.
+In the Hausdorff BEM application that motivates this paper, this is unproblematic as one can simply work with an appropriately normalised measure (see the discussion in Section \ref{sec:intro} and \cite{HausdorffBEM}).
 However, for completeness we comment briefly on the current state of knowledge regarding $\cH^d(\Gamma)$.
-The best-studied examples are Cantor-type sets in $\R$ ($n=1$).
+The best-studied examples are Cantor-type sets in $\Rnotsn$ ($n=1$).
 Important early work in this area includes that of Marion \cite{marion1986mesure,marion1987mesures} and Falconer \cite{Fal85}, where it was proved that $\cH^d(\Gamma)=1$ for a large class of Cantor-type sets including the classical Cantor sets defined by \eqref{eq:CantorDef} \cite[Thm.~1.14--1.15]{Fal85}; for more recent related results see e.g.\ \cite{AySt:99} and \cite{Zuberman2019}.
 For $n>1$ it appears that the exact value of the Hausdorff measure of even the simplest IFS attractors is known only for $d\le1$, see e.g.\ \cite{XiongZhou2005}, where it is proved that for the Cantor dust defined in Example (I) of Table \ref{t:disjointness}, $\cH^d(\Gamma)=2^{d/2}$ for $0<\rho\leq 1/4$ ($0<d\leq 1$) \cite[Cor.~1]{XiongZhou2005}; see also the earlier paper \cite{zhou1999hausdorff} where the case $\rho=1/4$ was considered.
 For $n>1$ and $d>1$ it appears that only approximate results are available.
-For instance, when $\Gamma\subset\R^2$ is the Sierpi\'{n}ski triangle, it is known that $0.77\leq\cH^d(\Gamma)\leq0.81794$ \cite{Mo:09}.
-One complication in the case $n>1$ is that even if $\Gamma$ is a Cartesian product of lower-dimensional IFS attractors, as is the case e.g.\ for the Cantor dust in Example (I) of Table \ref{t:disjointness}, the measure of $\Gamma$ cannot be computed as the product of lower-dimensional measures, since for sets $\Gamma_1$ and $\Gamma_2$ of dimension $d_1$ and $d_2$ respectively, in general we do not have $\cH^{d_1}(\Gamma_1)\times\cH^{d_2}(\Gamma_2) = \cH^{{d_1} + {d_2}}(\Gamma_1\times\Gamma_2)$ \cite[Proposition~7.1]{Fal}. \end{rem}
+For instance, when $\Gamma\subset\Rnotsn^2$ is the Sierpi\'{n}ski triangle, it is known that $0.77\leq\cH^d(\Gamma)\leq0.81794$ \cite{Mo:09}.
+One complication in the case $n>1$ is that even if $\Gamma$ is a Cartesian product of lower-dimensional IFS attractors, as is the case \am{\st{e.g.\ }} for the Cantor dust in Example (I) of Table \ref{t:disjointness}, the measure of $\Gamma$ cannot be computed as the product of lower-dimensional measures, since for sets $\Gamma_1$ and $\Gamma_2$ of dimension $d_1$ and $d_2$ respectively, in general we do not have $\cH^{d_1}(\Gamma_1)\times\cH^{d_2}(\Gamma_2) = \cH^{{d_1} + {d_2}}(\Gamma_1\times\Gamma_2)$ \cite[Proposition~7.1]{Fal}. \end{rem}